schristakis/UPF-Evaluation/README.md

 # UPF-Evaluation
-Evaluation of Different UPF Implementations
+This Repository is about Evaluation of Different UPF Implementations, regarding SPGWU-UPF, P4-UPF and VPP-UPF